 Salesforce Administrators are often tasked with presenting reports directly to stakeholders and C-suite executives.
 They are expected to present this data and make informed recommendations on the best course of action for the business.

-While the stakeholders will have the final say on vital business decisions, Salesforce Admins do have a substantial amount of influence on the overall direction of their organization.
+While the stakeholders will have the final say on vital business decisions, Salesforce Admins have a substantial influence on the overall direction of their organization.

 Provide ongoing support

 Salesforce Admins are generally considered to be the resident experts on all things Salesforce.
-They are their organization’s point of contact any time an employee needs to learn how to use a new feature, encounters a problem, or simply has a question about the platform.
+They are their organization’s point of contact whenever an employee needs to learn how to use a new feature, encounters a problem, or has a question about the platform.

 As such, Salesforce Admins often spearhead any training on the program and are responsible for helping other team members become more proficient in using the CRM’s features.